modelab/grasshopper-primer/en/1-foundations/1-6/6_Working with Mesh Geometry.md

 ![IMAGE](images/1-6-6/exercise-07a.png)

-The final step will be to join these mesh geometries into a single mesh solid by capping the gap at the top.
+The final step will be to create a closed mesh by creating a new mesh geometry to close the gap and then joining the meshes together.

 ||||
 |--|--|--|